apache/trafficserver/doc/admin/getting-started.en.rst

 Please note that :program:`traffic_line`, while a fine tool for an administrator, is a poor choice for automation, especially that of monitoring.
-See our chapter on :ref:`monitoring-traffic` for how to get that righter.
+See our chapter on :ref:`monitoring-traffic` for how to do that better.

 Stop Traffic Server
 ===================

-To stop Traffic Server, always use the ``trafficserver`` command, passing in the attribute ``stop``.
+To stop Traffic Server, always use the :program:`trafficserver` command, passing in the attribute ``stop``.
 This command stops all the Traffic Server processes (:program:`traffic_manager`, :program:`traffic_server`, and :program:`traffic_cop`).
 Do not manually stop processes, as this can lead to